skinny85/eol-blog/metalsmith/src/articles/2015/orm-entities-should-be-an-implementation-detail.md

 You may think these issues are relatively minor.
 "So you have some methods that don't do anything and some that shouldn't be called.
 Big deal!
 Just don't call them".
 But I don't agree.
 This is a textbook example of incidental complexity.
 I've shown a deliberately simple and tiny example, but now I want you to imagine a large system, with hundreds of entities, written in such a style.
 It's pretty much a disaster.
 A programmer who starts working on such a project feels like he got dropped in the middle of a minefield - any tiny step he makes results in an exception blowing up in his face.
 I bet a lot of you know exactly what I'm talking about.
 For those of you lucky souls that don't, I can personally say I had this sort of experience multiple times in my career, and let me tell you - it's not very pleasant.

 How can we make this better?
 Well, the first idea is to always populate all the fields of the `User` class.
 That seems wasteful, and is basically treating the symptoms instead of the cause.
-We could use <a href="https://developer.jboss.org/wiki/OpenSessionInView?_sscc=t" target="_blank">Open Session In View</a>, but that usually creates more trouble than it solves, and is today widely regarded as an <a href="http://stackoverflow.com/questions/1103363/why-is-hibernate-open-session-in-view-considered-a-bad-practice" target="_blank">anti-pattern</a>.
+We could use [Open Session In View](https://developer.jboss.org/wiki/OpenSessionInView?_sscc=t), but that usually creates more trouble than it solves, and is today widely regarded as an [anti-pattern](http://stackoverflow.com/questions/1103363/why-is-hibernate-open-session-in-view-considered-a-bad-practice).

 Here is my proposed solution.
 Let's create a separate class...